 Now, another clever designer, Merri Fromm, has brought us a pullover, Clafoutis, knit from the top down with panels of Clapotis worked separately and attached for the bottom half.
 And, yes, it too, has stitches you knit on the bias and, also, stitches you can drop and watch them run.
 How much knitting fun is that!

 The pattern is for sizes XS to 6X.

-Instead of a scarf, the Clafoutis, inspired by the Kate Gilbert’s Clapotis, is a short-sleeved pullover that looks great over a tank top or a button-down shirt.
+Instead of a scarf, the Clafoutis, inspired by Kate Gilbert’s Clapotis, is a short-sleeved pullover that looks great over a tank top or a button-down shirt.
 Like the original, Clafoutis is a swingy, easy layer.
-Find Clafoutis, a free knitting pattern, at: Clafoutis : Knitty.com – Spring + Summer 2018 .
-The pattern may also be found on Ravelry.
+Find Clafoutis, a free knitting pattern, at Clafoutis: Knitty.com – Spring + Summer 2018.
+You may also find the pattern on Ravelry.